DraftShift/StealthChanger/wiki/Printing.md

 All print settings are the same as [Voron Standards](https://docs.vorondesign.com/sourcing.html#print-settings) or better.

+Since every filament shrinks at a different rate and our tolerances are too tight to allow for "pre-scalling".
+You need to calibrate the shrinkage for each and every filament you use, even the same brand but different colour can shrink at a different rate.
+We recommend using Califlower for each filament.

 - Shuttle is the only part that requires supports and should be set to `touching build plate`

 ## Orientation